rdlauer/articles/platform/first-vs-app-nativescript/part2.md

 	  </TabView>
 	</Page>

-> Tip: Tabs can also be [dynamically generated](https://docs.nativescript.org/cookbook/ui/tab-view) at runtime, but for simplicity sake we are going to do as much layout as we can with XML.
+> Tip: Tabs can also be [dynamically generated](https://docs.nativescript.org/cookbook/ui/tab-view) at runtime, but for simplicity sake we are going to do everything with XML.

 Remember, to see your changes at any time you can use the **Build {app name} in Cloud** function to build for the Telerik Platform Companion App.
 If you've already deployed an app build to the Companion App, you can use the **Synchronize {app name} with Cloud** function and do a **three-finger tap** (iOS) or **tap the "sync" function in the notification menu** (Android) to load your changes.
-(Android)

 You may be asking yourself, "what are those {{ }} curly braces all about?".
 This is commonly referred to as "mustache syntax" and is a way for us to implement [data binding](https://docs.nativescript.org/core-concepts/data-binding) in our app.
 Which makes now a great time to start building out our code behind!

+> You can find the complete source code for this NativeScript app in [this Github repository](https://github.com/rdlauer/tns-bill-murray).

 ## Code Behind and Mock Data

-The brains of our app will be in the `main-page.ts` code behind file (we know it's the code-behind file for `main-page.xml` simply because of the file name syntax).
+The brains of our app will be in the `main-page.ts` code behind file (we know it's the code behind file for `main-page.xml` simply because of the file name match).
 Let's start working on our app's business logic and mock in some sample data so we can get a real-world idea of how our app will function.

 Go ahead and replace everything in your `main-page.ts` file with this: